bnorthan/rotg-us/liveresults.md

 E-mail bnorthan@gmail.com with corrections, questions and complaints

 Preliminary team results now available.
 Team results are complicated stuff with age grading and a punishing penalty for teams without women.
-We try are best to get it out as fast as possible given our limited technical skill [full report on our current technical abilities here](technical.md).

 [TEAM RESULTS 1996 formatting like the timing system we used](notebooks/teams2023.html)